Crane Industry Council of Australia

 - 12T per axle for All Terrains;

 - Self Weighing for Licensing;

-The association provides advice to members on Regulatory issues and is in close contact with the government agencies which impact on the mobile crane industry namely Transport, Main Roads, Worksafe and through CICA with the National Road Transport Commission.
+The council provides advice to members on Regulatory issues and is in close contact with the government agencies which impact on the mobile crane industry namely Dept of Transport, Main Roads HVO, WorkSafe W.A and through CICA with the National Road Transport Commission.

-As the peak body in Western Australia for members it provides a range of opportunities for members to participate in issues and activities.
-Quarterly meetings of all members are held plus Committee Management meetings as required.
-Guest speakers feature at some meetings and there is also an annual Christmas function to allow members and partners the opportunity to socialise and discuss issues outside of work hours.
+As the peak body in Australia for members it provides a range of opportunities for members to participate in issues and activities.
+Quarterly meetings for all members are held plus regular Committee Management meetings as required.
+Guest speakers feature at some meetings and there is also an annual Christmas function to allow members and partners the opportunity to socialize and discuss issues outside of work hours.

-The industry’s interests are safeguarded by the very existence of an organised group serving as a watch dog able to act when needed.
+The industry’s interests are safeguarded by the very existence of an organized group serving as a watch dog able to act when needed.
 A united voice is more powerful than a single voice.

 There is a financial contribution required to become a member with the amount depending on the number of cranes in the fleet.
 Marketers and Suppliers are also welcome..The fee is not excessive especially when compared to the benefits on offer.
 You are encouraged to join the council and help us present a united front across the industry